- Accounts: UFB Preferred Savings, UFB Preferred Money Market

-UFB Direct is a subsidiary of BofI Federal Bank, a diversified financial services firm that administers deposit accounts and credit products for everyday consumers, small businesses, and commercial enterprises.
-Consumers are most likely to interact with BofI Federal Bank through Bank of Internet USA, another online banking subsidiary.
+UFB Direct is a subsidiary of Axos Bank, a diversified financial services firm that administers deposit accounts and credit products for everyday consumers, small businesses, and commercial enterprises.
 Anyone with a U.S. address can make deposits and apply for loans.

 UFB Direct also offers mortgage loans for single-family home purchases.
 Its site does list more exotic mortgage products, such as multifamily mortgages and reverse mortgages, but these are actually available only through BofI Federal Bank.

 This account requires a $5,000 minimum opening deposit.
 There’s technically no minimum balance requirement, though the only way to waive the $10 monthly maintenance fee is to maintain a minimum daily balance of $5,000.
-The yield is 1.60% APY on all balances.
-Like the UFB Premium Savings Account, the UFB High Yield Money Market Account comes with a free, optional Visa-branded debit/ATM card and free optional checks, though the same monthly withdrawal limits and excess transaction fees apply.
+The yield is 5.25% APY on all eligible balances.
+Like the UFB Preferred Savings Account, the UFB Preferred Money Market Account comes with a free, optional Visa-branded debit/ATM card and free optional checks.

 UFB Direct offers a wide range of home loans through BofI Federal: